ShreyaSharma-DataAnalyst/Bioinformatics-Pipelines/README.md

 Pipelines dealing with genomic data analysis

 ## findKmers.pl
-Its a perl script that outputs the kmers as well as unique kmers of a string, given a string and a kmer length
+Its a perl script that outputs the kmers as well as unique kmers of a string, given a file string and a kmer length
 #### Requirements : perlV5 or more
-#### Usage : perl findKmers.pl
+#### Usage : perl findKmers.pl <.txt file>
-It asks for a string and kmer length once the script is run
 #### Output : kmers made and unique kmers found
+The layout of text file is important :
+First line - the string
+Second line - length of kmer required

 ## synthetic_seq.pl